EMI Gaskets – Conductive Rubber/Silicone & Combination

 - Hot splicing joins EMI materials by applying heat and pressure.
 A splicing tool, or mold, is required, but hot spliced EMI gaskets have consistent properties throughout.
 They don’t have a “hard spot” like with a cold bonded EMI gasket either.

-Contact Us for further assistance with EMI gaskets, EMI/RFI shielding gaskets, military EMI gaskets, combination silicone sponge – wire mesh EMI shielding gaskets, waterjet cut and molded EMI gaskets.
+Contact Us for further assistance with EMI gaskets, EMI shielding gaskets, RFI gaskets, military EMI gaskets, combination silicone sponge – wire mesh EMI shielding gaskets, waterjet cut and molded EMI gaskets.